Chanda-Abdul/waveportal-client/README.md

 - [x] write README.md
 - [ ] add UI feedback and information for prize

-### Useful resources
+## Useful resources

--  [Hardhat](https://hardhat.org/), which allows you to deploy your contracts, run tests and debug Solidity code without dealing with live environments.
-This really helped me understand how to build a smart contract in JavaScript kind of way.
+-  [Hardhat](https://hardhat.org/), an Ethereum development environment.
+Hardhat allows you to deploy your contracts, run tests and debug Solidity code without dealing with live environments.
+This really helped me understand how to build a smart contract from a JavaScript point of view.
 - [Semantic UI React](https://react.semantic-ui.com/).
-I used <b>Semantic UI Components</b> for the input box and the table that displays the waver's information.
+I used <b>Semantic UI Components</b> for the `<Input/>` box and the `<Table/>` that displays the waver's information.
 I didn't want to spend a ton of time on these elements because the focus of this project was to build a fully functional smart contract.

 ## Author